 For any questions relating to funding available you can contact Foundation Scotland direct on firstname.lastname@example.org

 The purpose of the Fund is to support our communities to be connected, resilient and carbon neutral places, where people will want to live, work and visit, to bring up their families, and to grow old.

 The full Fund Strategy can be read here

-All the up to date application information, Fund Strategy and form can be found on the Blackcraig Wind Farm Community Fund page on Foundation Scotland's website here.
+All the up to date application information, Fund Strategy, application form and deadlines can be found on Foundation Scotland's website here.